 Putting aside these interpretation issues -- and there are others that I haven't even discussed here -- as I explained in part one, one of my biggest complaints concerning writers such as Mr. Horn -- and there are many like him -- is that they seem to lose their first love for feeding God's sheep, and they become entrapped in the business of selling books.
-Sadly, it seems that like so many other Christian websites which I have visited, Mr. Horn's website is nothing more than a vehicle for enticing and baiting his readers, so that they will purchase his books, such as his recently-released "Apollyon Rising 2012".
-This is clearly evident by the fact that on the top of each blog entry, he has a string of text which encourages his site visitors to read his blog entries before they are banned by the U.S. Government.
+Sadly, it seems that like so many other Christian websites which I have visited, Mr. Horn's website is nothing more than a vehicle for enticing and baiting his readers, so that they will purchase his books, such as his "Apollyon Rising 2012".
+This is clearly evident by the fact that on the top of each blog entry, he has a string of text which encourages his site visitors to read his blog entries before they are banned by the U.S. government.
 Clearly, Mr. Horn has a problem with his ego, self-aggrandizement and his own assumed self-importance.

 If one really stops and thinks about it, if what Mr. Horn is saying is really true, and if it really threatens the agenda of the New World Order crowd, surely they would have shut him up a long time ago.
-However, quite to the contrary, by his own words, Horn states that he has been appearing on hundreds of television and radio talk shows, he has held meetings with a number of U.S. Government officials, and he has engaged in other forms of public dialog as well, since first publishing "Apollyon Rising 2012" last year.
+However, quite to the contrary, by his own words, Horn states that he has been appearing on hundreds of television and radio talk shows, he has held meetings with a number of U.S. government officials, and he has engaged in other forms of public dialog as well, since first publishing "Apollyon Rising 2012" in 2009.
 Does this sound like a man who is running for his dear life because he has said and written things which aren't supposed to be made known to the general public?
 Use your head!

 Returning to the issue of commercializing our Christian faith, I fully understand that, like other Christian authors, Horn needs to earn a living; but as I have already clearly demonstrated through the Scriptures, we are not supposed to make a worldly business out of God's Business of preaching the Gospel to the lost.
 The First Century Apostles frowned upon this practice, as we have already seen.
 Of course, the question which then arises is whether or not Horn is really preaching the Gospel of Jesus Christ, or just some trendy New Age psychobabble that will attract readers and put some money in his bank account.
 If you have read his work, and observed him in real life or online, what is your opinion concerning this matter?
 Do you believe that he is genuine, or do you think that he is just another charlatan who knows how to work a crowd?